IFT Leadership Applications Timeline

 Any candidate brought forth by petition must have submitted and completed their nomination and candidate information form through the online process.

-Candidates have three weeks from the slate announcement to submit a petition to the CEO.
+Candidates have 3 weeks from slate announcement to submit a petition to the CEO.

 If there are no eligible candidates through the petition process, the slate presented to the membership by the Leadership Development Committee shall be deemed elected by the petition deadline and communicated to the membership.
 An eligible candidate is defined as one who submitted and completed their nomination and candidate information form through the online process.